-The DBS charge is £57.20 per applicant for Enhanced Disclosure (excluding post office fees).
+The DBS charge is £57.20 per applicant for Enhanced and Basic Disclosures (excluding post office fees).
 There is no charge from the DBS for volunteers for either level of disclosure, although they will have to pay an administrative charge of £13.20.

 Requesting an Application

-DBS checks are requested through GBG Online Disclosures service.
+DBS checks are requested through First Advantage Online Disclosures.
 In order to request a DBS check you will need to self-register online and supply an organisation pin and a secret word during registration and the application.
 These are:

 Request a DBS Check